ahmed-1818/Chocolate-Sales-Insights/README.md

 # Chocolate-Sales-Insights

----

 ### 📝 **Project Description (for README.md / GitHub summary)**

-Here’s a clean and professional description you can use:

----

 > ## 🍫 Chocolate Sales Analysis & Prediction
 > This project involves exploratory data analysis (EDA), feature engineering, and machine learning modeling on a chocolate sales dataset.
 The goal is to predict whether sales revenue will be high or low based on features like product type, region, price, discount, and more.